claudiopica/HiRep/Doc/user_guide/supported_features.md

 It is a very well know fact that the time spend for a simulation with dynamical fermions is dominated by the time required for the inversions of the Dirac operator.
-The convergence of such inversions can be improved using an appropriate precondining.
+The convergence of such inversions can be improved using appropriate preconditioning.
 The idea is to rewrite the fermionic determinant as a determinant (or product of determinants) of better conditioned matrix (matrices) than the original Dirac operator.
 For the non-improved Wilson action this can be easily done using the